-Figures for all quarters expressed under IFRS
+^{} Figures for all quarters expressed under IFRS

-The Company had minimal exploration activity during the first six quarters shown except for an exploration program on the Snowcap property in the Yukon during the quarter ended October 31, 2010.
-Exploration costs significantly increased in the most recent two quarters due to the start of exploration activity on the Cordoba Property in Colombia.
-General and administrative expenses were fairly low until the six most recent quarters as the Company became more active with property investigation and corporate activities.
-The general and administrative expenses amount for the quarter ended April 30, 2011 includes a stock-based compensation charge of \$164,408 while the amounts for the quarters ended October 31, 2011 and April 30, 2012 include \$200,000 and \$300,000 respectively in finance costs which is the value of shares issued as part of loan agreements.
+The Company had minimal exploration activity during the first five quarters shown.
+Exploration costs significantly increased in the most recent three quarters due to the start of exploration activity on the Cordoba Property in Colombia.
+General and administrative expenses have increased since the first quarter presented as the Company became more active with property investigation and corporate activities.
+The general and administrative expenses amount for the quarters ended October 31, 2012 and April 30, 2011 include a stock-based compensation charge of \$325,679 and \$164,408 respectively while the amounts for the quarters ended April 30, 2012 and October 31, 2011 include \$300,000 and \$200,000 respectively in finance costs which is the value of shares issued as part of loan agreements.